-Setting up a company in the UK and employing someone from outside of the UK will result in you needing to acquire a sponsor licence.
+Having a company based in the UK and needing to employ someone from outside of the UK will result in you needing to acquire a sponsor licence.

-There are a number of steps to go through ahead of obtaining a sponsor licence:
+There are a number of stages to go through ahead of obtaining a sponsor licence:

 - Check your business is eligible

 - Choose the type of licence you want to apply for

 - Decide who will manage sponsorship within your business

 - Apply for a sponsor licence and pay the fee